 Personal data will be retained for the duration of the customer contract and for any further period during which HighNet provides services to the customer.
 Thereafter, personal data will be retained to meet legal or regulatory requirements and for marketing purposes to enable us to provide information about products and services which may be of benefit and interest to you.
+Personal data which has been provided during the course of enquiries about HighNet products and services (by persons and business entities as potential customers) may also be retained for marketing purposes as above.
 Whenever we process data for these purposes we will ensure that we always keep your personal data rights in the highest regard and take into account all of your data protection rights under any and all current UK legislation.

 You may withdraw your consent to our storage or use of some or any of your personal data at any time.
 This can be done by email to firstname.lastname@example.org or in writing to Data Protection Officer, HighNet, Cradlehall Business Park, Inverness, IV2 5GH.
 Please note that withdrawal of consent may adversely affect HighNet’s ability to provide telecommunications services to you, and that HighNet may be required to share some details such as the address of your business premises to enable inclusion within the Emergency Services Database or to meet other legal or regulatory standards.

 If you have any questions about HighNet’s storage or processing of personal data please contact the Data Protection Officer as above.
 Should you have any concerns about HighNet’s storage and processing of personal data which HighNet have not resolved to your satisfaction you can raise this with the Information Commissioner’s Office ico.org.uk/concerns